Scroll below for important information for livestock and dogs. Horses - reference the Horse Information tab.

 There are no ID Forms for rabbits.

-All rabbits that will be exhibited at the fair will need to attend Rabbit Tattooing.
-This will take place at the Williams County Fairgrounds in 2025.
+All rabbits that will be exhibited at the fair will need to attend Rabbit Tattooing or be tattooed .
+This will take place on a date to be announced soon.
+Please call our Extension Office at 419-636-5608, or email the Extension Office to book your time slot and for additional information.

 POULTRY & FOWL